surya-bit/ML-Application/README.md

 4. In the **server directory** is the **app.py** file which does the following functionalities :
    1. Import all the necessary libraries needed.The installation libraries are given below.
    2. Initialize the flask application.
-   3. Load the model we trained before (xgb_model.pkl).
+   3. Load the model we trained before (xgb_model.pkl).You can find the model in the Final folder.
    4. The create_features function takes the date as input and creates additional columns such as 'dayofweek','quarter' ,'month','dayofyear,'dayofmonth','weekofyear',             drawing critical insights from the data and adding more strength to it.
    5. The value_for_month function takes user_input which is a month .
 This function uses the trained model to predict and return the receipt_count for that particular            month for year 2022.
    6. The data_for_month function takes user_input which is a month .
 This function uses the trained model to predict and return the receipt_count for all the days in that        particular selected month for year 2022.